Objective of the game

 - New Encounters Promo Cards

 - Itamae - Pay a coin to draw a meal card; add it if you don't already own it and score 6 points.

 - Kitoushi - Pay a coin to choose a Panorama and score the corresponding points.

 - Saru - Draw a Hot Spring card and score those points.

 - Takuhatsuso - Pay a coin and score 4 points.

-- (E) Pay 1 coin and draw a Calligraphy card (counts for Chatterbox accomplishment) and gains end game bonuses:
+- (E) Pay 1 coin and select a Calligraphy card (counts for Chatterbox accomplishment) and gains end game bonuses:

 - Contemplation - 3 points for each completed Panorama and 1 point per Cherry Tree.